-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 While there were some delays in the delivery of vector control commodities (insecticides and LLINs) due to COVID-19, implementation of IRS and LLINs were completed at the end of January 2021 and at the end of December, respectively.
-Insecticide for the next spraying season has been received.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 While there were some delays in the delivery of vector control commodities (insecticides and LLINs) due to Covid-19, implementation of IRS and LLINs were completed at the end of January 2021 and at the end of December 2020, respectively.
+Insecticide for IRS was received in March and spraying has been completed in Puntland and in South Central Somalia.
+Due to some challenges, spraying has not begun in Somaliland.
 There are currently no stock outs of ACTs and RDTs